How to Replace the Charge Port on a JBL Charge 3 Wireless Speaker

 Time to complete: 90 minutes

 The tools and parts that you will need for this repair:

 - A New Replacement Charge Port

-- A pry tool (The dull edge of a butterknife will work)
+- Strong Pry Tool (The dull edge of a butterknife will work)

 - A fine tip soldering iron (around 15 watts is good for small electronics and would be cheaper than purchasing a temperature variable unit).

 - Solder Flux (To ensure clean solder joints)

 - Heat Gun (A hairdryer normally would work but in this case, you need a heat gun with a more fine tip and temperature control)

 - A standard Phillips screwdriver